dberga/AGIMUD/README.md

 Run the following commands
 ```
-python swm_generate.py
+python swm_generate.py --folder world_sample --characters 8
 ```
 This will generate several jsons (`characters.json`, `objects.json`, `rules.json`, `scenes.json`, `world_states.json`, `action_catalog.json`, `condition_registry.json`, `character_graph.json` and concatenating all the info in `knowledge_base.json` ) that will be exported in `world_X-Y/` where X-Y is the date of the generation.

-Then run this to execute the simulated world:
+Then run this to execute a new simulated world (note: remove --new to continue an existing session):
 ```
-python swm_run.py --new
+python swm_run.py --new --world world_sample
 ```
 This will create a new world, it will export in the world_X-Y folder the `world_state_runtime.json` and the text log `run_X-Y.txt` with all the events and visualization epochs.
 You can reload the world state by discarting the `--new` flag when running the server again.